JanosKrizsan/Selenium_Bots/README.md

 [How To Install Sublime Text Packages](https://packagecontrol.io/installation)

 You could also create an executable from the python script using either [py2exe](http://www.py2exe.org/) or the [auto-py-to-exe](https://dev.to/eshleron/how-to-convert-py-to-exe-step-by-step-guide-3cfi).

+Download the [webdriver] in order to use the code included.

 ## Misc.